AshleyHummel/daily-reddit-images/README.md

 # daily-reddit-images
-> Saves and emails images/gifs from the top 5 "hot" posts in a user-chosen subreddit.
+Saves and emails images/gifs from the top 5 "hot" posts in a user-chosen subreddit.
+> (The "daily" part of this project is yet to be implemented)

 ## General Information
 - Quickly collects and saves images of popular art, photography, memes, wallpapers, etc. from Reddit